Transfer Student Scholarships

 IU Alumni Association Scholarships

 The various chapters of the IU Alumni Association have scholarships available for IU students, separated into five different sections.
-Whether your relatives are IU alumni or not, you may want to look at these scholarships to determine which ones are relevant for you..
+Whether your relatives are IU alumni or not, you may want to look at these scholarships to determine which ones are relevant for you.
+Students should submit their General Scholarship Application to be considered for these scholarships.

 Deadline for application: